 When Print Wizard is turned on in AnzioWin, it affects a) print screens, b) the PRINTFILE command, c) CAPTURE to printer, d) certain COPY commands, e) certain file transfers, and f) passthrough print, sometimes called aux print, transparent print, or attached print.
-If you are unfamiliar with passthrough print, see our documents at the web site above.
+If you are unfamiliar with passthrough print, see the reference documents on our website, listed above..